 We can typically schedule an appointment to review a severance agreement within 1-3 business days.
 To get started, submit your information using the form below, and then send us a copy of your severance agreement at firstname.lastname@example.org.
 You may also fax the agreement to (702) 944-6630.

-We look forward to assisting you by reviewing your severance agreement.
+We look forward to assisting you with your severance agreement.